owainkenwayucl/coRvid/README.md

 ### `src/gui/coRvidGUI.exe`

 There is a very alpha level GUI for editing (and directly launching) `.ini` files in `src/gui`.
-This can be built with Lazarus.
+This can be built with Lazarus, and is *not* built as part of the rest of the tools above.

 ![Screenshot of GUI](images/coRvidGUI-screenshot.png)